In this article:

 1. Determine Your Income

-If your wages tend to fluctuate, consider taking the past three to six months and averaging what you earned during that time.
-Focus on your take-home pay instead of your gross income because that's the amount that actually winds up in your bank account.
+If you're self-employed or your wages tend to fluctuate, consider calculating your average income for the past three to six months.
+Focus on your take-home pay instead of your gross (pretax) income because that's the amount that actually winds up in your bank account.

 2. Calculate Your Monthly Expenses